How do I challenge a rent increase at tribunal?

 Related guidance inside this topic

-- If you need the route-specific rules on legacy Section 21 notice rules, start with Section 21 transition rules so you can check the dates and documents against your own case.
+- If you need the route-specific rules on legacy Section 21 notice rules, start with answers for tenants in England so you can check the dates and documents against your own case.

 Related articles